bbli/CS156/Misc.md

 ![puzzle](puzzle.PNG)

 * The probability for Hoeffding's Inequality comes from the distribution of $E_{in}$, aka the data set.
 It is only by drawing multiple data sets do we get a distribution for $E_{in}$

+* We don't need to normalize the probability results from the Logisitc regression b/c the outcome space is not parameterized by the s parameter.
+* You can train many models of the same form at the same time by simply summing their error functions.
+(See Slide 7 of Neural Networks)